 - Lastly, the couple had a child together, then this will obviously mean that they will need to be in touch.

-In spite the above circumstances, it is possible to implement the No Contact rule.
+In spite of the above circumstances, it is possible to implement the No Contact rule.
 For instance, in the first situation, you have to be determined to not contact your ex for a period of two weeks or more until you feel it is time to end the No Contact rule.

-In the second situation, you can talk with your ex, but only on the necessary subjects and only as long as you don’t touch on the failed relationship and the possibility of reunion.
+In the second situation, you can talk with your ex, but only on the necessary subjects and only as long as you don’t touch on the failed relationship and the possibility of a reunion.

 In the third situation, you must only call or text your ex to talk to your child or make arrangements to see the child.